stema373/stema373.github.io/_pages/contact.md

 ---
+layout: page
-title: "Contact"
+title: Contact
 permalink: /contact/
-layout: single
-author_profile: true
 ---

-## 📫 Get in Touch
+## Get in Touch

 I'm always open to discussing new projects, creative ideas, or opportunities.